vishalvarshney93/bse-backfill/FILINGFORGE_POC.md

 ## What the POC does

 1. Pulls BSE filings with a pinned FilingForge commit.
+Ambiguous names can be pinned as `name|BSE-scrip-code`.
 2. Converts all available categories to Markdown.
 3. Uploads Markdown and a stable per-company manifest to private Azure Blob Storage.
 PDFs are temporary conversion inputs and are deleted.